Jellyfish-Insights/aurelia/run_on_docker.md

 do not have changed anything into it's configuration.
 So, if there are any changes, those will be picked-up into the newly created containers while preserving the state of volumes.

-* open another terminal, cd aurelia
-Edit the docker-compose.yml with to point to the configuration folder

-docker-compose -f docker-compose.yml up --build --force-recreate andromeda